rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part3.md

 ![new Google API project](/assets/images/2018-11/new_google_api_project.png)

-WHen the creation operation completes you should be on the API Dashboard.
+When the creation operation completes you should be on the API Dashboard.
 Go directly to the credentials area.

 As a first step we need to configure the OAuth consent screen.
 Set the `Application Name` to __Vue API Demo__ and save the changes.